-- 1. An examination will normally be required for every course taught at the University. - There will be an examination period at the end of each term during which all examinations will be written as scheduled by the Registrar's Office.
+- An examination will normally be required for every course taught at the University. - There will be an examination period at the end of each term during which all examinations will be written as scheduled by the Registrar's Office.
 Instructors may not schedule examinations outside of this examination period including the reading day. - The value of the examination must be at least 30 percent of the work of the term, the exact value of each examination to be determined by the instructor in consultation with the department. - 4.
-An examination must never provide more than 70 percent of the total mark for a course. - With the exception of Practica, Co-op and Internships, all students, including those in labs and pass/fail courses, must receive written feedback from instructors before the deadline for withdrawing without academic penalty. - 6.
-The form of the examination-oral, multiple choice, open book, essay, etc.-will be the prerogative of the instructor in consultation with the department. - Exemptions for giving an examination in a course are subject to departmental policy on examinations and reporting.
-If a course is exempt from examination, this must be stated in the course outline, and the Registrar's Office must be informed of the exemption. - No tests will be held nor assignments made due during the final two weeks of any academic term unless these tests and formal assignments are included on the course outline distributed at the beginning of each academic term.
-Examination scheduling is covered in items 2 and 7 above.
+An examination must never provide more than 70 percent of the total mark for a course. - With the exception of Practica, Co-op and Internships, all students, including those in labs and pass/fail courses, must receive written feedback from instructors before the deadline for withdrawing without academic penalty. - The form of the examination-oral, multiple choice, open book, essay, etc.-will be the prerogative of the instructor in consultation with the department. - 7.
+Exemptions for giving an examination in a course are subject to departmental policy on examinations and reporting.
+If a course is exempt from examination, this must be stated in the course outline, and the Registrar's Office must be informed of the exemption. - 8.
+No tests will be held nor assignments made due during the final two weeks of any academic term unless these tests and formal assignments are included on the course outline distributed at the beginning of each academic term.
+Examination scheduling is covered in items 2 and 7 above. - Grades for all courses having examinations must be received in the Registrar's Office five days after the scheduled examination day. - 10.
+Students are cautioned to not make travel arrangements until exams are completed during the examination period as end of term travel plans are not a valid reason to miss an examination. - 11.
+Students are not permitted to write examinations prior to the regularly scheduled examination for their class. - 12.
+Students writing final examinations for distance courses offered through Distance Learning and Continuing Education (DLCE) who live within 100 km of the Mount must write their examination(s) on campus during the scheduled time.